PhucNguyen45/PhucNguyen45/README.md

 - 👋 Hi, I’m @PhucNguyen45
-- 👀 I’m interested in A.I
+- 👀 I’m interested in A.I, Data
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python, C++, C
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me via Github or Facebook
+- 📖 I'm now a cadet in MTA, HaNoi, Vietnam

 <!---
 PhucNguyen45/PhucNguyen45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.